-We have put together this guide to try and answer some of the most common questions we get, as well as provide more information on making a no win no fee personal injury claim for the negligent treatment and cause of a blood clot.
-Our advisors are just a phone call away and are able to provide you with all the information you might need on making a claim, such as the personal injury claims time limit, what you might be able to claim for, and any other questions you may have.
-Contact us today on 0800 073 8801, or you can use our online contact form to arrange a convenient time for us to call you back.
+We have put together this guide to try and answer some of the most common questions we get, as well as provide more information on making a No Win No Fee personal injury claim for the negligent treatment and cause of a blood clot.
+Our advisors are just a phone call away and can provide you with all the information you might need on making a claim, such as the personal injury claims time limit, what you might be able to claim for, and any other questions you may have.
+Contact us today on 0800 073 8801 about how to claim compensation for a blood clot.
+Alternatively, you can use our online contact form to arrange a convenient time for us to call you back.

 Select A Section